SISKIYOU MOTOR SPEEDWAY RUNNNG RULES

 1. All cars are required to run transponders for scoring and position placement.

 1. The racing program is based on the availability of enough cars qualifying in each class.
 If this number is not available, alternate scheduling or programming will be used.
 Racing events will be lined up in various way to accomplish the best racing program.

-1. Qualifying positions will be determined by drawing a number when registering.
+1. Qualifying positions for heat races will be determined by drawing a number when registering.
 A driver can only qualify one car per class for the program.
 Once a car has been qualified, it cannot be driven by another driver for a racing event.

 Start of Race

 1. Cars must report immediately to the staging area for any race in which they are scheduled.
 Driver is responsible for getting the car lined up for the event.
 Do not rely on an official to call for lineups.
-If, in any race, drivers are not in position when their event is called to enter the racing surface, the car will start at the rear of the field.
-An alternate car should pull to the rear of the field in the staging area in case a qualified car cannot make it.
+If a driver is not in the staging area and ready to race when their event has entered the racing surface, the car will start at the rear of the field.
+An alternate car should pull to the rear of the field in the staging area in case a qualified car cannot make it for their race.
 If the alternate car is not needed, it will return to the pit area.
-If an alternate car has entered the racing surface, the disabled car is out of the race.
+Once an alternate car has entered the racing surface, the disabled car is out of the race.

-Green Flag: (Start of Race) At the start of the race and all restarts, cars must maintain position until the cone is passed the green flag is waved.
+Green Flag: (Start of Race) At the start of the race and all restarts, cars must maintain position until the the green flag is waved.